Posterior Adaptation With New Priors: Example

 Let us assume that some time in the future the class priors have changed, e.g., $\hat{P}_{C_1} = .8$ and $\hat{P}_{C_2} = .2$, and we collect $N$ new data samples.
 The corresponding histogram distributions and optimal Bayesian decision threshold for this new collection are shown in Fig.~\ref{fig:hists}(b).
 Notice that the new optimal boundary ($\hat{d} = .69$) has shifted to the right due to the stronger prior of $\hat{P}_{C_1}$.
 If we use the maximum of the posteriors computed from our previous posterior model (based on the old priors and corresponding to $d=0$), the total error rate is 15.9\% (1269/8000 errors in $C_1$ and 319/2000 errors in $C_2$).
 The new data obviously does not reflect the previous equal priors.

-Instead, we compute for each new data sample its original class posteriors (based on the previous priors), use the proposed method to recover the likelihoods using these posteriors and previous priors, and then use Bayes' Rule to re-compute the posteriors using the likelihoods and new priors.
-Classification by selecting the maximum of these new posteriors yields a reduced total error rate of 11.2\% (362/8000 errors in $C_1$ and 756/2000 errors in $C_2$).
-These are the exact results if the optimal Bayesian threshold $\hat{d} = .69$ is used to classify the sample data.
+Instead, we compute for each new data sample its original class posteriors (based on the previous priors), use the proposed method to recover the likelihoods using these posteriors and previous priors, and then update the posteriors.
+Classification using the maximum of these new posteriors yields a reduced total error rate of 11.2\% (362/8000 errors in $C_1$ and 756/2000 errors in $C_2$).
+These are the same results if the optimal Bayesian threshold $\hat{d} = .69$ was used directly on the sample data.
 Therefore, the proposed approach can be used to properly update the posteriors to achieve more prior-aware classifications.